LauraKaraliene/Bootstrap-JavaScript-social-media-platform/README.md

 ## Description

-After laying the groundwork with design and initial coding using HTML, CSS, JavaScript, the Bootstrap framework, and SASS, the project evolved to incorporate a more interactive and dynamic user experience in line with the assignment's objectives.
-Here's an overview of the added functionalities and the goals they aim to achieve:
+After building the design foundation with HTML, CSS, Bootstrap, and SASS, this project evolved to meet the JavaScript 2 assignment objectives by incorporating interactive functionality and API integration.

 ### Goal
-The primary goal was to leverage JavaScript to enrich the front-end functionality of a social media application, making it not only visually appealing but also responsive and user-friendly.
+The primary goal was to use JavaScript to create a responsive, interactive social media application that connects with the Noroff API for full CRUD (Create, Read, Update, Delete) functionality.

 ### API Integration
-The project utilizes the Noroff API, specifically the Social Endpoints, to interact with social media content.
-This integration required:
+Utilizing the official **Noroff API** (Social Endpoints), the application features:

-- Authentication with JWT tokens, necessitating user registration and login processes.
+- **Authentication with JWT tokens** – secure user login and registration
-- Utilizing GET, POST, PUT, and DELETE HTTP methods to enable full CRUD (Create, Read, Update, Delete) capabilities for social media content.
+- **GET, POST, PUT, DELETE** requests – enabling full content management
+- **LocalStorage** – for token storage and session persistence

-### Required Features
+### Features Implemented
-In accordance with the project brief, the following user stories were implemented to ensure a comprehensive and functional user interface:

-- **User Registration and Login**: Only users with @noroff.no or @stud.noroff.no email addresses can register and log in, ensuring a secure and exclusive environment.
+- **User Registration and Login** (restricted to @noroff.no and @stud.noroff.no emails)
-- **Content Interaction**: Users can view, filter, search, create, update, and delete post content, providing a rich social media experience.
+- **Post Management** (view, search, create, update, delete content)
-- **Persistence**: The use of localStorage for JWT token storage, among other things, enhances user experience by maintaining session states and preferences.
+- **Session Persistence** with localStorage
+- Responsive and interactive UI

 ### Brief
 The project's aim was to create a new JavaScript front-end client for an existing social media platform.
 This entailed developing a user interface that is not only attractive and responsive but also capable of interacting with the provided API to manage social media content effectively.